seowner/old-google-search-ui/README.md

-# old-google-search-ui
+# Old Google Search UI
-Extension that changes Google search back to old UI.
+A basic extension that changes Google search back to old UI (from 2022).